-If you build TORQUE from source (i.e. clone from github), the following additional software is required:
+- if you build Torque from source (i.e. clone from github), the following additional software is required:

 - gcc

 - gcc-c++

-- A posix compatible version of make
+- posix-compatible version of make

-- libtool 1.5.22
+- libtool 1.5.22 or later

-- boost-devel 1.36.0
+- boost-devel 1.36.0 or later

-Version 1.36.0 or newer is supported.
-Red Hat 5 systems come packaged with an unsupported version.
-Red Hat 6 systems come packaged with 1.41.0 and Red Hat 7 systems packaged with 1.53.0.
+Red Hat 6-based systems come packaged with 1.41.0 and Red Hat 7-based systems come packaged with 1.53.0.
 If needed, use the --with-boost-path=DIR option to change the packaged boost version.
-See Customizing the Install on page 25.
+See Customizing the Install for more information.